GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 I. General

-Capital construction and renovation projects use the integration of the Project Systems module of SAP with the Fixed Asset module.
-A unique project definition is created in SAP for each capital project.
-Additionally, WBS elements will be created within the project definition to represent the various phases and asset types of the construction project.
-This methodology enhances the proper reporting and capitalization of construction / renovation projects.
+To ensure proper reporting and capitalization of capital construction and renovation projects, the Project Systems module of SAP is utilized in conjunction with the Fixed Asset module to establish unique project definition in SAP for each capital project.
+Additionally, WBS elements are created within the project definition to allow accounting for the various phases and asset types of the construction project.

 For information on Plant and Equipment Depreciation, refer to GAP 200.090, Plant & Equipment Depreciation.
 For information on Plant and Equipment Capitalization, refer to GAP 200.050, Plant & Equipment Capitalization Policy.